 Key takeaways

-A small number of men have reported ED and other sexual side effects while using minoxidil, but these cases are extremely rare.
+A small number of men have reported erectile dysfunction (ED) and other sexual side effects while using minoxidil, but these cases are extremely rare.

-Minoxidil is less likely to cause sexual side effects than other hair loss medications like finasteride and dutasteride, which have a stronger link to ED.
+Minoxidil is less likely to cause sexual side effects than other hair loss medications such as finasteride and dutasteride, which have a stronger link to ED.

 Here's what we'll cover